 These findings suggest that metaphor elicitation helps us triangulate the truth, by providing evidence that points toward an underlying perception or feeling.
 When we see accord between feelings (as measured by the words) and attitudes (as measured by the statements) and the imagery, we have greater insight into how people really feel.
 And we have ideas for the type of visuals we might want to use when communicating about the subject.

-Obtaining insight into what people really think and feel is harder than is appears on the surface.
-Metaphor elicitation can help cut through the murkiness and shed a penetrating light on the truth.
+Obtaining insight into what people really think and feel is harder than it appears on the surface.
+Metaphor elicitation and other forms of creative qualitative research can help cut through the murkiness and shed a penetrating light on the truth.